thu-coai/CrossWOZ/README.md

 ## Code

-please install ConvLab-2 first (note that this is a minimum version for CrossWOZ and ConvLab-2 will be officially released soon):
+please install [ConvLab-2](https://github.com/thu-coai/Convlab-2) first.
+The code and data are also available in ConvLab-2 repo.
+This repo is a minimum version for CrossWOZ.

 ```
 pip install -e .